 Psychological safety - with in the entertainment industry, has been a much needed discussion, but one that has yet to gain traction in Canada.
 Nadia recently spoke at the Regent Park Film Festival about the importance of ensuring the wellbeing of not only cast, but crew and production members too.
 As an actor and public speaker, Nadia understands the impacts that storylines, long hours, rushed workdays and even co-worker contention can have on one's ability to perform.

 As a therapist Nadia's professional skill set is comprehensive, having experience in areas such as: dual diagnosis, concurrent disorders, trauma processing, addiction and mental health, conflict resolution, and performance coaching.
-In addition Nadia is a Certified Trauma Integrated Clinician (CTIC) who uses a strength based and solution focused approach combined with somatic processing.
+In addition Nadia is a Certified Trauma Integration Clinician (CTIC) who uses a somatic processing and strength based approach.
 Nadia believes more education is needed to help Individuals understand the differences between being trauma certified and trauma informed, as it is important to know how and who should be processing trauma with individuals.
 In regards to the application for the entertainment industry, creating safe spaces allows creatives to make space for the material they are working with.